HTML

 Example: Open Context Menu for HTML UI Component

-Create an HTML file called cmexample.html
+Create an HTML file called cmexample.html.
+In the file:

 Create a